jupyter/colaboratory/README.md

-# Colaboratory
+# CoLaboratory

 This repo contains two related tools:

-1. The Colaboratory Chrome App.
+1. The CoLaboratory Chrome App.

-2. Colaboratory with Classic Jupyter Kernels.
+2. CoLaboratory with Classic Jupyter Kernels.

-Both of these create and store notebooks in Google Drive and allow for colaborative editing of notebooks.
-The difference is that the Chrome App executes all code inside the Chrome browser using the [PNaCl Sandbox](https://developer.chrome.com/native-client/nacl-and-pnacl)), while Colaboratory Classic executes code via local Jupyter kernels (such as the IPython kernel) that have complete access to the host system and files.
+Both of these create and store notebooks in Google Drive and allow for collaborative editing of notebooks.
+The difference is that the Chrome App executes all code inside the Chrome browser using the [PNaCl Sandbox](https://developer.chrome.com/native-client/nacl-and-pnacl)), while coLaboratory Classic executes code via local Jupyter kernels (such as the IPython kernel) that have complete access to the host system and files.